 That said, I know that taking measures to keep my brain healthy is just as important as with my body and skin.
-I do my best to read thought-provoking material each day, and I play a lot of Scrabble, which experts say is good mental exercise, alongside brain training games.
+I do my best to read thought-provoking material each day, and I play a lot of Scrabble, which experts say is a good mental exercise, alongside brain training games.
 But recently I got to thinking about nutrition: We've extensively covered the best foods to eat for a flat tummy and clear skin here on Byrdie, but what about foods for cognitive function?

 Vibrant fruits are rich in an important antioxidant called lutein, which is well known to improve eyesight—but new science says it also has a number of brainy benefits.
 "In a recent study conducted by Abbott and the University of Illinois at the Center for Nutrition, Learning & Memory, it was shown that seniors who consume more lutein have better-crystallized intelligence—or the ability to retain and use information that has been acquired throughout life," says Kuchan.